 Basically, before THC and CBD are produced in the cannabis plant, CBG is present and ready to be broken down by enzymes to convert the CBG into THC or CBD.
 Therefore, CBG -- a non-psychoactive cannabinoid -- is the precursor to THC and CBD.
 Since CBG turns into THC, the more CBG found in the plant the less THC, and vice versa.
 This is important for CBD and non-psychoactive cannabis connoisseurs because if a plant is tested with high CBG, it is likely to be less psychoactive, low in THC, and high in CBD.
 Hence all the hubbub from the hemp hounds!

 Because CBG is really the mother of all the cannabinoids in the cannabis plant, studying it is essential to understand the genetic engineering of cannabis and also its effect on the human body and psyche.
 In its isolated form, CBG inhibits GABA uptake, a process that has been shown to alleviate a number of ailments for which people commonly use CBD products.

-I am surely no chemist, so please refer to this article for a more thorough explanation of how the “new kid on the block” is really the mother of all the kids on the cannabinoid block!
+I am surely no chemist, so please refer to the article recently posted on Leafly (we can't link to it here for legal reasons) for a more thorough explanation of how the “new kid on the block” is really the mother of all the kids on the cannabinoid block!
 There is also a great list of potential benefits of CBG included in this article, which upon a good gander can support the concept that CBG just might be the literal motherload behind many of the medicinal benefits of cannabis.